SagarVishal/go-Learning/README.md

 ## Cards

-It covers six different function, which are:
+It covers six different function, which gives basic understanding on how go works.

 * `newDeck`: Create a list of playing cards essentially an array of string.
 * `print`: Log out the contents of a deck of cards.